godcallray/asr-tts/README.md

 Go to link: https://alphacephei.com/vosk/models to download ASR model.

-Use git clone https://huggingface.co/2Noise/ChatTTS to get TTS model. cd into ChatTTS/asset, copy everything inside and paste is under ChatTTS
+Use git clone https://huggingface.co/2Noise/ChatTTS to get TTS model.
+Get into ChatTTS/asset, copy everything inside and paste is under ChatTTS

 Get into the direction of "demo.py", use the code 'python demo.py' to run it.